BaselBoulos/Brain-Trainer/README.md

 ## What's this project ?

-Brain Trainer is a project that's designed for ages 8-12 to challenge the abilities, and make practice and studies more fun with 2 different games (Puzzle, Math)
+Brain Trainer is a game that's designed for ages 8-12 to challenge the abilities, and make practice and studies more fun with 2 different games (Puzzle, Math)

 ## What the goal of this project ?